 If you come by car, best parking would be Glebe and there are metered parking around Pyrmont (see separate story) and maybe over at Milsons Point.

 Now what is the best time to come?
 You really need to be there when everyone is not interested, so arrive early on the weekend or when its cold or raining.
 Otherwise you will have a good time but you will have to dodge a lot of people.

 Naturally travel on trains and even cars is way better when its early.
 Forget train travel in peak time, you will need a fold-up bike.

 From the Anzac Bridge right around to the end of Darling Harbour, you can ride freely on the super wide paths.
 Don't plan on going fast.
 Between Darling Harbour and Barangaroo, there is major building works.
-You have to negotiate about 300m of road works obstacles, it can be quite slow.
+You have to negotiate about 400m of road works obstacles, it can be quite slow.

 Its good fun riding around Barangaroo and when you travel onwards to the Harbour Bridge you need to ride in a cycle lane on a road.
 This is pretty good on the weekend as the road is very wide.
 During the week it will be worse.
 An alternative is to ride around some of the piers near the bridge.
 They have great views.